lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 3. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT (or power cycle your printer)
 4. The TFT's configuration will be reset to the TFT's default hard coded settings and the touch screen calibration process will start on reboot
 5. The `reset.txt` file will be renamed to `reset.txt.DONE` after the touch screen calibration process is completed

+### Resetting to Default Settings

+In case the default hard coded settings are properly configured for a TFT and the TFT's basic function such as surfing on the menus is properly working, the user could prefer/need to apply only a configuration reset (soft reset).

+In order to reset to default settings:

+- Enter on **Menu->Settings->Feature** menu
+- Select and press on **Reset default settings** item
+- Press on **Ok** button to confirm the reset
+- Leave the menu

 ## Customization